The 8 Best Luxury Resorts in Barbados | Hand-Picked for 2026

 Key Highlights:

-The Sandpiper wins as the best luxury resort in Barbados in terms of personal attention, privacy, and world-class design.
-It’s intimate — just 50 suites — but packed with thoughtful luxury details.
+The Sandpiper wins as the best luxury resort in Barbados, offering the ideal blend of personal attention, privacy, and world-class design.
+It’s intimate, just 50 suites, but packed with thoughtful luxury details.

 Suites are polished with handcrafted furniture and rich fabrics, and the Tree Top Suites feel like ultra-private mini villas with their own plunge pools.
 The lush tropical gardens surrounding the property keep things shaded and quiet, giving it an almost residential vibe.